 The International Study Program explores the technological, historical and environmental facets of sustainability innovation in Germany.

 Through lab and project work, theoretical input, discussion and company visits, students gain a comprehensive view of innovation processes which transcend disciplinary borders and deepen their understanding of the role and scope of their own discipline therein.

-The program is designed for students from various engineering and planning fields.
+The program is designed for students from various fields in the areas of engineering and agricultural science.
 It consists of three parts:

 - one survey course

 - one intensive workshop